nicholas-leonard/dp/doc/datatutorial.md

 end
 ```

-A couple things that merit mentioning concerning the above code :
+A couple things that merit mentioning in the above code :

  * `dataPath` is the path to a directory containing a directory for each class;
  * `validRatio` is the ratio of the training set used for cross validation (i.e. early-stopping);